-- I) Review the Set-up, Adjustment & Use section and Operating Guide to make sure chair was properly prepared. - 2) If your problem persists, contact your authorized supplier.
+- 1. Review the set-up and check-out section and operating guide to make sure chair was properly prepared. - 2.
+If your problem persists, contact your authorized supplier.
 If you still have a problem after contacting your authorized supplier, contact Sunrise customer service.
 See the introduction page for details on how to contact your authorized supplier or Sunrise customer service.

-A. CONTROL SETTINGS
+A. PERFORMANCE CONTROL SETTINGS

 - 1. It is vital to match control settings to your level of function and ability. - 2.
 Consult your health care professional and your supplier to select the best control settings for you. - 3.
 Check and adjust the settings every six to twelve months (or more often, if needed). - 4.
-Adjust the control settings immediately if you notice any change in your ability to: - · Control the joystick. - · Hold your torso erect. - · Avoid running into objects. - Control Settings are adjusted through the use of the Quickie QTRONIX Programmer.
+Adjust the control settings immediately if you notice any change in your ability to:Control the joystick. - •Hold your torso erect. - •Avoid running into objects. - Control Settings are adjusted through the use of the Quickie QTRONIX Programmer.
 See your supplier if you do not own a Quickie QTRONIX Programmer pad.